exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 ## Standard basepair parameters

 We have a set of standard basepair parameters originally defined for helices of canonical pairs.
-The parameters are usually calculated using the software tool DSSR, more details in [x](./2-oview-6-software.md#x3dna-dssr).
+The parameters can be calculated using the software tool DSSR or Curves+, more details in [x](./2-oview-6-software.md#x3dna-dssr).
 Usually, the basepair parameters are defined with the following figure, presented in the TODO DSSR paper.
 However, we will need a more rigorous definition to assess the parameters and potentially calculate them.